Food Systems

 View Tool

-This guide covers procurement basics, defining local, where to find local products, and the variety of ways schools can purchase locally in accordance with regulations.
-Throughout the guide, examples illustrate the many mechanisms available for districts to procure local food.
+This USDA FNS website covers procurement basics, defining local, where to find local products, and the variety of ways schools can purchase locally in accordance with regulations.

 Health on the Shelf: A Guide to Healthy Small Food Retailer Certification Programs